 Shared Drive: Members of the Team

 My Drive: The My Drive individual owner of the cloud storage drive

-Shared Drives: Only Administrator, Content Manager, or Contributor roles can perform this function.
+Shared Drive: Only Administrator, Content Manager, or Contributor roles can perform this function.

 My Drive: Yes.